Regulares: Depiction in popular culture

-It remains a popular song that is often heard at any "jota" festival or contest.
+It remains a popular song that is often heard at "jota" festivals or contests.

 Awards

-The personnel of units of the Regulares, for their role in both the "Pacification" of Morocco and for its participation in the intervention in Spain (mainly in the Civil War of 1936-1939), were awarded with a number of orders and medals by the government.
+Personnel and units of the Regulares have received the following decorations for their roles in both the "Pacification" of Morocco and for their service in Spain (mainly in the Civil War of 1936-1939).
 Today the Regulares are the most decorated units of the Spanish Army.
-Among some of its many Laureates and medals obtained are: